 They live in a remote location and had it not been for UCCP, they may have never heard about Operation Smile.
 Before her daughter was born, Rowena had only seen extreme cases of cleft lips and palates, like a bilateral complete cleft, but never minor cases, like Shaina’s unilateral incomplete cleft lip.

-Even though Shaina was the only kid in the neighborhood with a cleft lip, Rowena never felt ashamed or hid Shaina away.
+Even though Shaina was the only kid in the neighborhood with a cleft lip, Rowena never hid Shaina away.
 “I’m proud of my daughter,” she says.

 Shaina can’t really talk yet.
 She only knows words like “mama” and “papa” and thinks she came to the medical project to play.
 When Shaina’s name appeared on the list of patients to receive surgeries, Rowena is relieved.
 Shaina might not grasp the situation, but Rowena realises her daughter’s future will be brighter after the surgery.
 Additionally, Rowena says she can now stop blaming herself for her daughter’s cleft lip.